-The NIRF does not replace the accreditation by the National Assessment and Accreditation Council (NAAC) which is a 5-year comprehensive assessment of the institution as a whole.
+The NIRF does not replace the accreditation by the National Assessment and Accreditation Council (NAAC)7 which is a 5-year comprehensive assessment of the institution as a whole.
 Any Indian university or institution with A or A+ grade from NAAC ensures good teaching and learning atmosphere with adequate resources, and thus can be considered for partnership.

-2.2 Classification of Indian universities and institutes
+2.2 | Classification of Indian universities and institutes

-Before we go further, it is important to give a classification of the 935 universities and 95 institutions of national importance.
+Before we go further, it is important to give a classification of the 935 universities8 and 95 institutions of national importance9.

 Knowing the status and accreditation of the college or institute is one of the primary criteria of an international partner.
 It is important to know the kinds of universities and degrees conferred by the higher education institutes.
-In India, universities are recognised by the University Grants Commission (UGC).
-Apart from the UGC, there are 15 Professional Councils, which control various aspects of accreditation.

-Universities/ Institutes Salient features

-Institutes of National Importance Most famous Indian premier institutes fall under this category: Indian Institutes of Technology (IITs) Indian Institutes of Management (IIMs) National Institutes of Technology (NITs) Indian Institutes of Information Technology (IIITs) Indian Institutes of Science Education and Research (IISERs) National Institutes of Design (NIDs) National Law Schools (NLSs) All India Medical Institutes Allied institutes Under the direct purview of the Department of Higher Education (DHE) under Ministry of Human Resource Development (MHRD), Government of India Admission for bachelor and master courses are through scores of different national level competitive examinations run by IITs, IIMs, IISERs, NITs, NIDs, law and medical schools Admission for PhD &amp; Post-doc follows similar pattern of central &amp; state universities Can decide their own syllabus Conduct their own exams Grants degrees to the students Fully funded by the Central Government via different entities

-Numbers (as of 01.02.2020) â ) 95

-Central Universities Under the direct purview of the Department of Higher Education (DHE) under Ministry of Human Resource Development (MHRD), Government of India

-• Conducts own admission procedure • Conducts own admission procedure

-• Can decide their own syllabus • Conduct their own exams

-• Grants degrees to the students • Fully funded by the Central Government via different entities

-Numbers (as of 01.02.2020)

-Universities/ Institutes Salient features

-State Universities State universities are established, run and funded by the state government

-Conduct own admission procedure

-Can decide their own syllabus

-Conduct their own exams

-Grant degrees to the students

-Receive competitive Central Government funds for research projects and setting up competence centres

-Receive funding from UGC via Development (Plan) Grants and Maintenance (Non-plan) Grants

-Numbers (as of 01.02.2020 ) 🟦 🔪 409

-Deemed to be Universities "Deemed" is a status of autonomy granted to a university by the Department of Higher Education (DHE) under MHRD, on the advice of UGC.

-Conduct own admission procedure

-Can decide their own syllabus and fees

-Conduct their own exams

-May or may not grant degrees

-Receive need-based funding from UGC via Development (Plan Grants and Maintenance (Non-plan) Grants

-Deemed-to-be Universities, which continue to perform well, can get the status of a full-fledged University

-Numbers (as of 01.02.2020 ) 🗎 🗎 🕺 127

-Private Universities Do not run on Central or State funds.
+In India, universities are recognised by the University Grants Commission10 (UGC).
+Apart from the UGC, there are 15 Professional Councils11, which control various aspects of accreditation.

+Universities/Institutes

+Institutes of National Importance12

+Most famous Indian premier institutes fall under this category:

+- Indian Institutes of Technology (IITs)

+- Indian Institutes of Management (IIMs)

+- National Institutes of Technology (NITs)

+- Indian Institutes of Information Technology (IIITs)

+- Indian Institutes of Science Education and Research (IISERs)

+- National Institutes of Design (NIDs)

+- National Law Schools (NLSs)

+- All India Medical Institutes

+- Allied institutes

+Salient features

+Under the direct purview of the Department of Higher Education (DHE) under Ministry of Human Resource Development (MHRD), Government of India

+- · Admission for bachelor and master courses are through scores of different national level competitive examinations run by IITs, IIMs, IISERs, NITs, NIDs, law and medical schools - Admission for PhD & Post-doc follows similar pattern of central & state universities - Can decide their own syllabus - Conduct their own exams - Grants degrees to the students - Fully funded by the Central Government via different entities

+Central Universities

+Under the direct purview of the Department of Higher Education (DHE) under Ministry of Human Resource Development (MHRD), Government of India

+- · Conducts own admission procedure

+- Can decide their own syllabus

+- · Conduct their own exams

+- Grants degrees to the students

+- Fully funded by the Central Government via different entities

+Universities/Institutes Salient features State Universities State universities are established, run and funded by the state government • Conduct own admission procedure · Can decide their own syllabus Conduct their own exams Grant degrees to the students Receive competitive Central Government funds for research projects and setting up competence centres Receive funding from UGC via Development (Plan) Grants and Maintenance (Non-plan) Grants

+Deemed to be Universities

+"Deemed" is a status of autonomy granted to a university by the Department of Higher Education (DHE) under MHRD, on the advice of UGC.

+- · Conduct own admission procedure

+- Can decide their own syllabus and fees

+- Conduct their own exams

+- May or may not grant degrees

+- Receive need-based funding from UGC via Development (Plan Grants and Maintenance (Non-plan) Grants

+- Deemed-to-be Universities, which continue to perform well, can get the status of a full-fledged University

+Private Universities

+Do not run on Central or State funds.
 Private universities need to adhere to UGC rules and regulations for operations.

-Conduct own admission procedure
+- · Conduct own admission procedure

-Can decide their own syllabus and fees
+- Can decide their own syllabus and fees

-Conduct their own exams
+- Conduct their own exams

-Can grant degrees to the students
+- Can grant degrees to the students

-Can set-up off-campus centre(s) after 5 years of existence with prior approval of the UGC
+- Can set-up off-campus centre(s) after 5 years of existence with prior approval of the UGC

-Cannot have affiliated colleges
+- Cannot have affiliated colleges

-Numbers (as of 01.02.2020 ) 🟦 💓 349